nexus-xyz/nexus-zkvm/runtime/README.md

 ## Getting Started

 First, you will need a rust compiler with the RISC-V target installed.
-If you do no have the RISC-V target installed, you can install it with `rustup`:
+If you do not have the RISC-V target installed, you can install it with `rustup`:

 ```
 rustup target add riscv32i-unknown-none-elf
 ```

-Once your compiler is setup, the easiest way to start a new project is to install the `cargo-nexus` crate, and use the `cargo nexus new` command.
-You can also setup your new project manually as described below.
+Once your compiler is set up, the easiest way to start a new project is to install the `cargo-nexus` crate, and use the `cargo nexus new` command.
+You can also set up your new project manually as described below.

 To start, you will need to create a new project and add the